Lifting free divisors: Coregular and Cofree Group Actions

 Since the generic stabilizer of $G$ on $X$ is of dimension zero, thus, a finite group, the $\calox$--homomorphism $\rho:\fg\otimes \calox\to T^{0}_{X/S}$ is an inclusion.
 On the set in $X$ where $\varphi$ is smooth, $\rho$ is also locally surjective.

-As $\fg\otimes \calox$ is free and $T^0_{X/S}$ is a second syzygy module (by the dual Zariski--Jacobi sequence), $\rho$ is a homomorphism between reflexive modules which is an isomorphism off a set of codimension $\geq 2$, and hence $\rho$ is an isomorphism.
+Since $T^0_{X/S}$ is a second syzygy module by the dual Zariski--Jacobi sequence, it is reflexive (e.g., \cite[Prop.\ 1.1]{hartshorne-stablereflexive}).
+As $\fg\otimes \calox$ is free, $\rho$ is a homomorphism between reflexive modules which is an isomorphism off a set of codimension $\geq 2$, and hence $\rho$ is an isomorphism.
 This proves \eqref{conc:altgoxiso}.

 By \eqref{conc:altgoxiso} and the dual Zariski--Jacobi sequence, $\projdim_{\calox} T^1_{X/S}\leq 2$.
 By the Auslander--Buchsbaum formula and the usual relation between depth and dimension,